Log in

 Vestry Building

 In the last book of the New Testament, Revelation, the writer imagines the Risen Lord saying, "I am the Alpha and Omega, the first and the last, the beginning and the end."
-Ever since these two letters have been used in Christian art to remind us of our faith in God's love revealed in Jesus Christ.
+Ever since, these two letters have been used in Christian art to remind us of our faith in God's love revealed in Jesus Christ.

 So, even before we enter the Church itself, we can look up and be reminded of the great central truths of Christian faith – carved in stone, yes, but also alive in our hearts and lives.